-MRDLG: Maximum Disinfectant Level Goal; The level of drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG: Maximum Disinfectant Level Goal, The level of drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-DID YOU KNOW IN 2009 KENT COUNTY WATER AUTHORITY EMPLOYEES
+DID YOU KNOW IN 2010 KENT COUNTY WATER AUTHORITY EMPLOYEES

-- Responded to the homes and businesses of 3,430 of its 26,500 customers in response to requests for assistance. - Repaired 70 underground infrastructure leaks. - Flushed 400 miles of main twice this year to help maintain the quality of your drinking water. - Inspected and tested 2,200 hydrants of which 98 hydrants were either repaired or replaced. - Processed 5,300 DigSafe marking requests requiring the marking of 37 miles of underground infrastructure. - Recorded 109,000 meter reads. - Prepared, printed, mailed and processed 109,000 customer bills, 18,000 delinquent notices and 15,000 shutoff/collections. - Pumped 2.9 billion gallons of water to supply both domestic and fire service at less than 3/4 of a cent per gallon delivered to your home. - Traveled 198,000 vehicle miles in service to our customers. - Replaced 7 miles of failing underground water mains and associated valves, services and appurtenances to improve water quality and service to our customers.
+- Responded to the homes and businesses of 3,700 of its 26,600 customers in response to requests for assistance. - Repaired 143 underground infrastructure leaks. - Flushed 400 miles of main this year to help maintain the quality of your drinking water. - Inspected and tested 2,100 hydrants of which 90 hydrants were either repaired or replaced. - Processed 3,282 DigSafe marking requests requiring the Marking of 115 miles of underground infrastructure. - Recorded 109,000 meter reads. - Prepared, printed, mailed and processed 109,000 customer bills, 21,000 delinquent notices and 15,000 shutoff/collections. - Pumped 3 billion gallons of water to supply both domestic and fire service at less than 3/4 of a cent per gallon delivered to your home. - Traveled 188,000 vehicle miles in service to our customers. - Replaced 4.75 miles of failing underground water mains and associated valves, services and appurtenances to improve water quality and service to our customers.

-1% INSURANCE: Property, Liability and Workers' Compensation 2% TREATMENT/SERVICE MATERIALS: Chemicals, Replacement Parts, Gravel and Asphalt 3% ELECTRICITY: Pumps, Wells, Tanks, Pressure Control Stations and Office Facility 4% BENEFITS: Life, Disability, Health, Dental Insurance and Pension 5% OPERATIONS: Vehicle Maintenance, Customer Records Support, Legal and Accounting Fees, Regulatory Commission Expense, Fuel, PILOT, Sample Testing and Dig Safe 10% PAYROLL: Base Salary and Overtime 24% PURCHASED WATER: Wholesale Water Purchases from Providence and Warwick 20% BOND RESTRICTED: Debt Service -Bonds for Capital Improvement Principal and Interest Payments 3% RESTRICTED: Renewal and Replacement Fund, Operations and Maintenance Fund and Operating Allowance 28% IFR RESTRICTED: Legislatively Mandated Infrastructure Replacement Program
+- 1% INSURANCE: Property, Liability and Workers' Compensation - 2% TREATMENT/SERVICE MATERIALS: Chemicals, Replacement Parts, Gravel and Asphalt - 3% ELECTRICITY: Pumps, Wells, Tanks, Pressure Control Stations and Office Facility - 5% BENEFITS: Life, Disability, Health, Dental Insurance and Pension - 6% OPERATIONS: Vehicle Maintenance, Customer Records Support, Legal and Accounting Fees, Regulatory Commission Expense, Fuel, PILOT, Sample Testing and Dig Safe - 11% PAYROLL: Base Salary and Overtime - 22% PURCHASED WATER: Wholesale Water Purchases from Providence and Warwick - 21% BOND RESTRICTED: DebtService -Bonds for Capital ImprovementPrincipal and InterestPayments - 1% RESTRICTED: Cash Capital - 28% IFRRESTRICTED: Legislatively Mandated Infrastructure Replacement Program